unpoly/unpoly/src/unpoly/pages/failed-responses.md

 By default any HTTP 2xx or 304 status code will be considered successful, and any other status code will be considered failed.
 This behavior can be customized.
 For instance, you can fail a response if it contains a given header or body text.

-The following configuration will fail all responses with an `X-Unauthorized` header.
+The following configuration will fail all responses with an `X-Unauthorized` header:

 ```js
 let badStatus = up.network.config.fail